-My group developed, designed, and built novel internal antennas and receivers for cordless telephony, including extensive design software.
+My group developed, designed, and built novel internal antennas and receivers for wireless telephony, including extensive design software.
 A highlight was a single-chip transceiver for cordless telephones, based on direct up- and down-conversion.
-We also quantified the bit-error-ratio in mildly dispersive mobile radio channnels.

 I initiated research and teaching of mobile communications at our university at a time when its sweeping success was not obvious (1984).
 For over twenty years I conducted a seminar on Mobile Radio Communications, with international speakers from industry, academia, and network operators.
 Altogether I am author or co-author of some 190 journal/conference publications and I contributed several patents on mobile radio technology.
 I taught English for electrical engineering students, and that the products of an engineer´s work must be viable in the market.

 R&D projects with AKG, Alcatel Germany, AMS, BMW, eplus, Kapsch, Nokia, NTTDoCoMo, Siemens München, Siemens Wien, and UNIDO produced tangible results.
 At the end of my career, collaborative research with Elektrobit, Finland, on MIMO Channel Models for 3G Broadband Wireless Access and Beyond was performed.
 Starting 1988 and continuing up to my retirement, a research cooperation with Telekom Austria and mobilkom austria has been instrumental to finance forward-looking research.

 Past fields of work: microwave properties of semiconductors, millimeter wave modulation of lasers, high resolution laser spectroscopy and laser communications in space.